jenlutes/MAT301/ps2.md

 Answer: The following statment says select all from products where the price is between 10, 100.
 There is no and conjunction that connect the between command.
 It should be SELECT * FROM Products WHERE price BETWEEN 10 and 100;

 ### 13. Select products with length less than 12 inches and sort decsending.
-Answer: SELECT * FROM unemath_Lutes.Products ORDER BY length descending WHERE length<12
+Answer: SELECT * FROM unemath_Lutes.Products WHERE length<12 Order by length DESC;

 ### 14. How many products are there whose price is between $10 and $20?
+Answer: SELECT count(*) FROM unemath_Lutes.Products WHERE price between 10 and 20;

 ### 15. How many products are there made in China whose MSRP is between $10 and $20.
+Answer: SELECT count(*) FROM unemath_Lutes.Products WHERE country='China' and msrp between 10 and 20;